 This usually includes:

-You need departments to work together to figure out how to balance data transparency with personalized customer journeys effectively.
+Departments need to work together to efficiently balance data transparency with personalized customer journeys.

-Follow these best practice tips to embrace data transparency at every phase of the customer journey:
+Follow these best practices to embrace data transparency at every phase of the customer journey.

 Be open about the data you collect and how it’s used.

 Don’t try to hide the fact that you collect customer data.
 Informing visitors about the types of information you collect and how it’s used can build trust.
-At a minimum, this means you should add a privacy disclosure to your website and feature it in a prominent place.
-Many websites also add pop-ups for this, but you need to ensure this doesn’t negatively impact the user experience.
+At a minimum, this means adding a privacy disclosure to your website and featuring it in a prominent place.
+Many websites also use pop-ups for this, but you need to ensure they don’t negatively impact the user experience.

 For example, you might display opt-out language in your email templates or create a preference center where customers can sign up for the types of communications they receive.
-You can also display a quick message that tells customers you know their location when you ask them to turn on location services in a mobile app.
+You can also display a quick message that informs customers you know their location when asking them to turn on location services in a mobile app.

 You don’t want to scare people away, though, so highlight the benefits of sharing their data.
 Offering discounts, services, products, or content can encourage consumers to share their information.